mattsmith135/APOD/README.md

 ## Project Installation

 This program is only intended for local deployment.
-If you want to get this up and running on your own device, do the following:
+If you want to get this application up and running on your own device, do the following:

 1. Download and unzip the ZIP file (which can be downloaded from Github)